By Dr. F. Todd Lasseigne Executive Director To me, one of the joys of visitors…

-Bellingrath Gardens and Home welcomed Harvey Cotten, author of “Easy Gardens for the South” and the former Chief Operating Officer of the Huntsville Botanical Garden, as the guest speaker for our July 15 Wonderful Wednesday program.
+Bellingrath Gardens and Home welcomed Harvey Cotten, author of “Easy Gardens for the South” and the former Chief Operating Officer of the Huntsville Botanical Garden, as the guest speaker.
 Here is a synopsis of his talk on “Protecting Pollinators in the Garden.”

 Pollinators are responsible for one out of three bites of food the average person consumes each day, but sadly, pollinators are also experiencing a serious decline across the country.
 What should gardeners do to attract and protect bees, butterflies and hummingbirds?
 Here are five recommendations.